gitbls/sdm/Docs/Plugins.md

 See below for plugin-specific examples and important information.

-All files that you provide to sdm, whether on the command line or in arguments to a plugin, must use full paths.
+It is recommended that all files that you provide to sdm, whether on the command line or in arguments to a plugin, use full paths.
 For instance, to use a file in your home directory, don't use `file` or `~/file`, use `/home/<mylogin>/file`.
-Relative file paths may not work because the current directory in which any sdm function is running may change.
+Relative file paths generally work, but if you run into problems, switch to using a ful path.

+It is not possible to use a tilde ("~") as an argument value for a plugin.
+A good example of this is for WiFi passwords for the `network` plugin.
+In this case (and if you encounter any others) you must provide a fully-formed .nmconnection file.
+The tilde is used internally by sdm to separate a plugins concatenated together (in a string).

 NOTE: An argument can only be used once per plugin invocation.
 This is not a problem with most plugins, but you might find a use for multiple uses in some plugins, such as bootconfig.
 This is discussed in the <a href="#bootconfig">`bootconfig` plugin</a>.